 11. Pat Flynn — Implement Gratitude as a strategy

-While Pat Flynn might seem like a big shot businessman at first glance.
-It must be noted that the underlying reasons for this impression are down to a much defined effort.
+While Pat Flynn might seem like a big-shot businessman at first glance.
+It must be noted that the underlying reasons for this impression are down to a well-defined effort.

-Having created and developed one of the leading websites in the world of making money online.
-Pat Flynn is now the host of a successful podcast and a much respected entrepreneurial guru.
+As the owner of one of the leading financial advice blogs, Pat Flynn is now the host of a successful podcast and a much respected entrepreneurial guru.

 However, the endless hard-working efforts of this hugely successful entrepreneur are down to a rather different growth hacking strategy.
 Flynn is best known for his phrase “the riches are in the niches”.
 But his personal belief regarding the above-mentioned success is just as interesting.

 Simply put, Pat Flynn states that “gratitude” is the main reason he has found so much success in both life and business.
-Essentially, the micro changes which have allowed him to feel more content and enabled a much higher level of productivity.
+Essentially, the micro-changes have allowed him to feel more content and enabled a much higher level of productivity.

 None of this should be surprising.
 After all, scientific studies have proven that gratitude can reduce stress and anxiety.
 While also improving many other aspects which affect the quality of life in general.